igraugar/sofi-image/README.md

 The first concerns resolution.
 A classifier receives a small square, cropped and downscaled, because that is what it was trained on.
 A reader does not, and a partition drawn over a downscaled image hides the detail the explanation is about.
 Passing the original through `display` draws the partition at the resolution a reader can see, and the label map is carried onto it by nearest neighbour sampling, so no border moves and no segment appears or disappears.
 An `Experiment` built with `display` supplies it to every figure automatically.

 The second concerns what an overlay means.
 Marginalizing a segment replaces its content, and drawing the replacement would show the mechanism rather than the finding.
 The segments are therefore painted over the untouched image and outlined, and the color carries no magnitude.
-By default the segments painted are those whose cumulative marginalization changes the predicted class, which is precisely the claim a sparse explanation makes.
+By default, the segments painted are those whose cumulative marginalization changes the predicted class, which is precisely the claim a sparse explanation makes.

 Nothing is fixed for a session, so every figure carries its own settings and none of them leaves a trace on the next.